California State Route 14: Antelope Valley Freeway

 The southern portion of the freeway, from I-5 to the Avenue D exit near Lancaster, has been designated the Antelope Valley Freeway by the state legislature.
 The Antelope Valley Freeway begins in the Santa Susana Mountains at the Newhall Pass interchange by splitting from the Golden State Freeway (I-5).
 This is the busiest portion of the route with an annual average daily traffic (AADT) count of 169,000 vehicles per day.
 The freeway forms much of the eastern boundary of Santa Clarita along its route.
 Past Santa Clarita, the road continues northeast and crosses the Sierra Pelona Mountains and western San Gabriel Mountains via the canyon of the seasonal Santa Clara River.
 The ascent is mostly rugged and rural terrain, with only two small towns along the ascent, first Agua Dulce and later Acton.
 In Agua Dulce, the freeway forms the southern boundary of Vasquez Rocks Park, a county park.
 The highway crests the Sierra Pelona Mountains via Escondido Summit, at an elevation of 3258 ft, before descending and passing by Acton to the north.
 The highway then crests the San Gabriel Mountains via Soledad Pass, at an elevation of 3209 ft.
-The route of the highway through the mountains loosely parallels that of Metrolink Antelope Valley Line.
+The route of the highway through the mountains loosely parallels that of the Metrolink Antelope Valley Line.

 After cresting both mountain passes, the highway descends into the Antelope Valley, a large valley within the Mojave Desert.
 The highway crosses Angeles Forest Highway and the California Aqueduct in the descent.
 SR 14 serves as the primary north–south thoroughfare for the communities of Palmdale and Lancaster.
 Between Palmdale Boulevard (County Route N2) and Avenue D in Lancaster, SR 14 runs concurrently with SR 138.